 DISCLAIMER: I do not own Ghost Hunt characters.
-Even though I'm using facts, explanations that cannot be found in any reference come from my own cognition.
+Even though I'm using facts, explanations that cannot be found in any reference come from my own cognition or imagination.

 Naturally, the frog of the well asked, "Ocean?
 What do you mean by ocean?
 What is it?"